happyren/Reading-notes/InternetNotes.md

 ### Framing

 Data-link layer is in charge of detecting, or more, correcting the error in the transmitted signal.
 Normal way is to break the bit sequence and framing them.

+A good deisgn is when receiver is easy to find the start of a new frame and the information took up as less bandwidth as possible.